barkovmihail/darwin-project/README.md

 The project uses eslint to check typescript code and stylelint to check files with styles.

-Also for strict control of the main architectural principles own eslint plugin *eslint-plugin-ulbi-tv-plugin* is used, which contains 3 rules
+Also for strict control of the main architectural principles own eslint plugin *eslint-plugin-darwin-path* is used, which contains 3 rules
 1) path-checker - prohibits the use of absolute imports within one module
 2) layer-imports - checks the correct use of layers in terms of FSD